kirschbaum-development/livewire-filters/README.md

 <livewire:livewire-filters-checkbox :filter="$filters['type']" />
 ```

-There is more information below about the included filters.
+There is more information below about the included filters in the package.

 ### Determining filtered status/count

-The `HasFilters` trait includes two computed properties that you can use to determine if there are active filters and how many of your filters are active.
+The `HasFilters` trait includes two computed properties you can use to determine if there are active filters and how many of your filters are currently active.
 You can access these directly in your Livewire component by using `$this->isFiltered` or `$this->activeFilterCount`.
 You can also pass one or both of these properties to your Livewire component through the `render` method if you so choose.

 These computed properties are handy if you want to change the color of a button, show/hide a specific section of your UI, show a badge of active filters, or simply show a visual indicator that there are active filters being applied.

 ### Getting filtered values

-Because the `$filters` array contains `Filter` objects, you will need to either access the `value` property, the `value()` method, or use the included `getFilterValue($key)` helper.
+Because the `$filters` array contains `Filter` objects, you will need to either access the `value` property, use the `value()` method, or use the included `getFilterValue($key)` helper method.

 ```php
 // Helper included in the HasFilters trait